MmdBundles/McMonitorBundle/README.md

 # Minecraft Servers Monitor

-Create your own service that makes regular requests to minecraft servers and sends the information to your site.
+Create your own service that makes regular requests to minecraft servers and sends the information to a webhook (your site).

 This will prevent your site being blocked when making requests to servers.